Brady76/MethodsAndToolsProject/Lesson 4.2: Functions/README.md

 When our function hits our base case (in this case, 1), our program has nothing left to recursively operate on and terminates.

-Our recursive function traverses like this:
+Let's examine our example.

-We have the line return(x * factorial(x-1)), in this case, x is 5 so it reads:
+1. We have the line return(x * factorial(x-1)), in this case, x is 5 so it reads:
--5 * factorial(4), and factorial 4 will evaluate to be 4 * factorial(3), extrapolating we get:
+2. 5 * factorial(4), and factorial 4 will evaluate to be 4 * factorial(3)
--5 * 4 * 3 * 2 * factorial(1), and so when we get to 1 we hit our base case, where we're told to just return 1 instead of going any deeper down the rabbit hole recursively!
+3. Extrapolating we get: 5 * 4 * 3 * 2 * factorial(1)
+4. When we get to 1 we hit our base case, where we're told to just return 1 instead of going any deeper down the rabbit hole recursively!
--So we get our final answer, which is 120!
+4. Our final answer is 120!